 POLICY STATEMENT

-(Organisation) is committed to providing the highest level of membership service.
+(Organisation) is committed to providing the highest level of safety for all involved with [SPORT].
 This includes protecting members' privacy, promoting positive behaviours and attitudes, protecting the health safety and wellbeing of members, particularly children and delivering the (Organisation)'s activities while acting in the best interests of children in the sport.

 Specifically, (Organisation) considers that the health, safety and well-being of children take priority over all other competing considerations.
-(Organisation) considers that this is necessary to ensure the health, safety and welfare of all members and protect the image and reputation of the sport, (Organisation) and its affiliate members.
+(Organisation) considers that this is necessary to ensure the health, safety and welfare of all members and protect the image and reputation of the sport, (Organisation) and its members.

 (Organisation) has a zero tolerance approach to child abuse and is committed to promoting and protecting children from abuse and neglect to the greatest extent possible.
 All children have equal rights to protection from child abuse, regardless of their sex, religion, disability or sexual orientation etc.